hu-macsy/simexpal/docs/command_line_reference.rst

 accepts the following actions flags:

 :info:   Displays all related instances, instance sets, variant axes and variants
-         of experiments on the command-line.
+         of experiments on the command line.

 :list:   Lists all the experiments.
 Executed experiments are shown in green,
-         failed ones are shown in red, running ones in yellow, and the non executed ones in the default command-line color.
+         failed ones are shown in red, running ones in yellow, and the non executed ones in the default command line color.
 With the argument ``--detailed`` it will show every single run.
-With ``--compact`` all runs with the same experiment will be grouped together.
+With ``--compact``, all runs with the same experiment will be grouped together.
 The ``--full`` option forces simexpal to display the full experiment name.

 :launch: Launches all the non executed experiments.

-:print:  Displays all experimental output, including error outputs, on the command-line.
+:print:  Displays all experimental output, including error outputs, on the command line.

 :purge:  Deletes the experimental data.
 To confirm this action it needs the ``-f`` argument.